 Read more about Content Marketing for ecommerce

 Well-timed emails means they’re sent only when the customer is ready to buy again, not before, which is annoying.
 Too much sales offers push people away.

 That’s why win-back emails should be sent at about the average time between orders (TBO).
-This will get you maximum results with minimum efforts and unsubscribes.
+This will get you increased customer retention rate with minimum efforts and unsubscribes.

 Related: Automated win-back emails

-Plus, following the buying cycle of your products will make your engagement more natural and helpful.
+Plus, following the buying cycle of your products will make your customer engagement more natural and helpful.